I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wiaswritepagebuftofile.md

 ## -remarks
 <p>The function writes data from a minidriver-allocated temporary page buffer to the image file opened by the WIA service.
 Minidrivers typically call this function after acquiring a page of data for which the minidriver allocated a temporary buffer.</p>

-<p>This function is similar to <a href="https://msdn.microsoft.com/library/windows/hardware/ff549473">wiasWriteBufToFile</a>, which can be used to write a buffer of image data to any type of image file.
+<p>This function is similar to <a href="..\wiamdef\nf-wiamdef-wiaswritebuftofile.md">wiasWriteBufToFile</a>, which can be used to write a buffer of image data to any type of image file.
 If a WIA minidriver intends to write a page of image data to a multipage TIFF file, including all appropriate tags, image file directory (IFD) entries, and other nonimage data, it should call this function, rather than <b>wiasWriteBufToFile</b>.</p>

 <p>The expression <i>pmdtc</i>-&gt;<i>hFile</i> contains the handle to the file in TYMED_FILE (and TYMED_MULTIPAGE_FILE) transfers.
 This can be used to directly access the file that is being written to.</p>

 <p>An example of how to use it is:</p>

-<p>However, if you are considering using just the file handle in your TYMED_FILE and TYMED_MULTIPAGE_FILE transfers (to write data directly to the file using the file handle, instead of calling <b>wiasWritePageBufToFile</b>), use <a href="https://msdn.microsoft.com/library/windows/hardware/ff549473">wiasWriteBufToFile</a>.
-This function performs the equivalent of:</p>

-<p>This is essentially what you would do if you used the file handle directly.
-The advantage of the first example is that if the implementation was changed in a future release of WIA (for example, if the WIA service began using pipes instead of files, internally), the driver would not need to be updated.</p>

-<p>The function writes data from a minidriver-allocated temporary page buffer to the image file opened by the WIA service.
-Minidrivers typically call this function after acquiring a page of data for which the minidriver allocated a temporary buffer.</p>

-<p>This function is similar to <a href="https://msdn.microsoft.com/library/windows/hardware/ff549473">wiasWriteBufToFile</a>, which can be used to write a buffer of image data to any type of image file.
-If a WIA minidriver intends to write a page of image data to a multipage TIFF file, including all appropriate tags, image file directory (IFD) entries, and other nonimage data, it should call this function, rather than <b>wiasWriteBufToFile</b>.</p>

-<p>The expression <i>pmdtc</i>-&gt;<i>hFile</i> contains the handle to the file in TYMED_FILE (and TYMED_MULTIPAGE_FILE) transfers.
-This can be used to directly access the file that is being written to.</p>

-<p>An example of how to use it is:</p>

-<p>However, if you are considering using just the file handle in your TYMED_FILE and TYMED_MULTIPAGE_FILE transfers (to write data directly to the file using the file handle, instead of calling <b>wiasWritePageBufToFile</b>), use <a href="https://msdn.microsoft.com/library/windows/hardware/ff549473">wiasWriteBufToFile</a>.
+<p>However, if you are considering using just the file handle in your TYMED_FILE and TYMED_MULTIPAGE_FILE transfers (to write data directly to the file using the file handle, instead of calling <b>wiasWritePageBufToFile</b>), use <a href="..\wiamdef\nf-wiamdef-wiaswritebuftofile.md">wiasWriteBufToFile</a>.
 This function performs the equivalent of:</p>

 <p>This is essentially what you would do if you used the file handle directly.
 The advantage of the first example is that if the implementation was changed in a future release of WIA (for example, if the WIA service began using pipes instead of files, internally), the driver would not need to be updated.</p>